kirthana1181/kirthana1181.github.io/README.md

-# kirthanar.github.io
+# Portfolio
-This repo consists of my portfolio components.
+This repo contains the code components for my portfolio.